Unit 6: Qual vs Quant.

 30 Logical Systems: Induction and Deduction

-Before we get TOO much further along, I want to take a step back to that evil philosophy-type stuff (very meta).
+Before we get TOO much further along, and very far into to that evil philosophy-type stuff (very meta).
 This step isn’t TOTALLY philosophical but your brain might be hurting enough from the ologies lesson that it’s still sore.
-You can see here that it talks about research questions and hypotheses and other concepts we’ve explored (and will continue to explore).
+You can see here that it talks about research questions and hypotheses and other concepts we’ve explored or will continue to explore).

 Learning Objectives